docelic/amber-introduction/README.md

 ```

-Thanks to it, running `crystal deps build amber` will compile local Amber found in `lib/amber/` and place the executable into the project's local file `bin/amber`.
+Thanks to it, running `shards build amber` will compile local Amber found in `lib/amber/` and place the executable into the project's local file `bin/amber`.

 # Creating New Amber App<a name="creating_new_amber_app"></a>